Farm Weather Forecast

 FISHING ADVISORIES

-Rough to very rough seas will prevail over the Northern Luzon, and the eastern sections of Central Luzon, Southern Luzon, and Visayas while moderate to rough seas will experienced over the rest of Luzon and Visayas.
-Slight to moderate seaswill prevail over the rest of the country will experienced.
+Rough to very rough seas will prevail over the eastern sections of Southern Luzon, Visayas, and Mindanao while the rest of the country will have moderate to rough seas.
 Still be reminded to be very careful in fishing, especially those using small seacraft.
 Always bring an emergency kit.
 Be updated for the latest weather updates and farm advisories from DOST- PAGASA.

 VERIFIED BY: MEVT